menu

 14. Use multi-factor authentication

 Most apps implement multi-factor authentication in their software as a precautionary measure.
 Multi-factor authentication is an additional layer of security.
-In this type of authentication, a user has to provide more than one piece of evidence to confirm their identity, and only then will they be allowed access to a certain resource.
+In this type of authentication, a user has to provide more than one piece of evidence to confirm their identity, and only then will they be allowed access to a particular resource.

 Even in the case of password compromise, multi-factor authentication will help prevent unauthorized access to resources.